frankvegadelgado/varela/README.md

                         an integer specifying the number of tests to run -s SPARSITY, --sparsity SPARSITY
-                        sparsity of the matrices (0.0 for dense, close to 1.0 for very sparse) -a, --approximation   enable comparison with another polynomial-time approximation approach within a factor of at most 2 -b, --bruteForce      enable comparison with the exponential-time brute-force approach -c, --count           calculate the size of the vertex cover -w, --write           write the generated random matrix to a file in the current directory
+                        sparsity of the matrices (0.0 for dense, close to 1.0 for very sparse) -a, --approximation   enable comparison with a polynomial-time approximation approach within a factor of at most 2 -b, --bruteForce      enable comparison with the exponential-time brute-force approach -c, --count           calculate the size of the vertex cover -w, --write           write the generated random matrix to a file in the current directory